smochitele/smochitele/README.md

 - 👋 Hi, I’m Seleme Mochitele
-- 👀 I’m interested in backend development using Java and C# and a bit of fullstack using Angular and Java and C#
+- 👀 I’m interested in backend development using Java and C# and a bit of fullstack using Angular and Java/C#
 - 🌱 I’m currently learning fullstack development
 - 💞️ I’m looking to collaborate on e-commerce sites
 - 📫 How to reach me via LinkedIn https://www.linkedin.com/in/seleme-mochitele-0a3b49120/